DMD1070/DMD1070.github.io/lessons/4-css-intro.md

 layout: post
 title: Introduction to CSS
 lesson_num: 04
+excerpt: "Cascading Style Sheets (CSS) allow us to add style such as colors, fonts, and layout to our pages.
+This lesson will be a review of the basic HTML covered in the last class and an introduction to CSS."
 ---

 <p class="lead">Cascading Style Sheets (CSS) allow us to add style such as colors, fonts, and layout to our pages.
 This lesson will be a review of the basic HTML covered in the last class and an introduction to CSS.</p>